DonnaYoung.org

-If you have followed the pages in order, then I should have given the impression that you must research what high school courses are required by your state and that I want you to plot out all four years.
-It's true, that is what I want you to do.
-I have two forms for that and one is called the Course Checklist and it can be downloaded from High School Course Checklist.
+If you have followed the high school planning pages in order, then I should have given you the impression that you must research the high school courses that are required by your state and that I want you to plot out the classes for all four years.
+It's true, that is what I want you to do and it is less painful than it sounds.
+I have two forms that you can use, one is called the Course Checklist; it is picured here.
+The course checklist may be downloaded from High School Course Checklist.

-Please look at the very simple, yet clear form that I always used along with the course checklist.
-It is called: Course of Study 4-Year Plan and it is the first file on this web page: High School Forms.
-Add the classes by year on the 4-plan.
+Please look at the simple form that I always filled out first and used along with the course checklist.
+It is called: Course of Study 4-Year Plan and it is on the High School Forms web page: High School Forms.
+Write in the classes for each year on the 4-plan.
 Keep the yearly work-load in mind when placing classes for each year.
 I usually aimed for no more than 6 year-long classes (or 12 semester classes) per year.
+Also remember that filling this in does not mean that you are deciding on curriculum, you are simple slotting the classes.

 If you are like me, high school requirements might seem restrictive because now, your student must take certain classes whether he wants to or not.
-To a certain degree the restrictedness is there, but you can work with it.
-You have choices.
-You can choose the content of the courses by selecting appropriate books, and you can choose if some classes will be taken outside of the home at a co-op or at a community college.
+To a certain degree the restrictiveness is there, but you can work with it; you have choices.
+You can choose the content of the courses by selecting appropriate books, and you can choose if some classes will be taken outside of the home, at a co-op, or at a community college.

 The Career Path

 This part can be a puzzle.
 How can you decide curriculum content if your children do not know what they want to do after high school?
 You may not be surprised to discover that not every child knows what he wants to do.
-You do have something to help you decide, your child's aptitude.
-If your child cannot tell you, then decide based on his interests, and what areas he excels in.
-On the other hand, you may not need to worry about career path courses.
-There is a lot of work to be accomplished in high school and not just the "career path."
-Your child will have to prepare for college rather generically.
-He will need to study the core subjects at a higher level.
-There may be no room for the career path courses, but you can work with it as much as you choose.
+Despite this, you have something to help you decide, your child's aptitude and your child's hobbies.
+If your child cannot tell you what he wants to do after high school, then decide based on his interests, and what areas he excels in.
+On the other hand, you might not need to worry about career path courses because the coursework that is completed in high school is in line with the mysterious career path.
 Do not allow the career path question to get under your skin.
-Almost any career path utilizes two or more of the core subjects.
+Almost any career path utilizes two or more high school core subjects.
 Instead of fretting that your son or daughter does not know what to do for the next 20-30 years, decide to do well in the core subjects and let the rest take care of itself.

 Working With It